- 1 Top 7 Best VCR DVD Combo Compared

 WHY WE LIKE IT: This dependable DVD/VCR Combo is ideal for a wide range of users including analog TV owners thanks to the supported RF connection.
 Program up to a month’s worth of live recordings in advance, connect your gaming console, and enjoy crystal clear VHS playback with the 19-micron heads, all without confusing dubbing features.

 People with older antenna television models know how difficult it can be to buy compatible media electronics.
-But the Sony SLVD360P DVD/VCR Combo Player is designed with these people in mind and supports RF connections.
-Connect this player with gaming consoles or camcorders through a front-facing connection.
-This combo supports multiple media formats through the DVD player including DVD-R/RW, DVD+R/RW, and CDs including those encoded for MP3 and JPEG playback.
+But the Sony SLVD360P DVD VCR Combo Player is designed with these people in mind and supports RF connections.
+Connect this DVD VCR player with gaming consoles or digital camcorders through a front-facing connection (front panel DV input).
+This combo supports multiple media formats through the DVD player including DVD-R/RW, DVD+R/RW, and CDs including those encoded for MP3 and JPEG playback as well as Kodak CDs, so you can watch your converted home video tapes, browse pictures, and listen to music too.
+When you purchase this device, what you get in the package is the DVD/VCR combo, Remote Commander remote control, remote batteries, a user’s manual, an RF coaxial video cable, and warranty information.

 Award: Easiest to Use